tototo23/RecalboxHomeAssistant/README.md

 It will fix this issue, but if your router changes your IP address, you will have to change it again.

 > Version v1.5.0 forces now to use IPv4.
 > This issue should not happen again.
+If it does again, disable IPV6 in Home Assistant (Settings, Network, IPv6, disable)